tamilarasan2001/M1_Projectgoal_util/5_Report/README.md

 | LR01   |	User need to book a ticket                                           |	HR01 |	IMPLEMENTED   |
 | LR02  | 	Displaying the movies                                                    	   |  HR02 |	IMPLEMENTED   |
 | LR03 |	Displaying the summary of the ticket booked|	HR03	|IMPLEMENTED|
+#SUMMARY
+Online Movie Ticket Booking System provides the customers facility to book tickets for a movie in online and to gather information about the movies and theaters.
+Customer needs to register at the site to book tickets to the movie.
+After selecting the show, the user is presented a seating layout so that he can select seats of his choice.
+Thereafter he is redirected to the payment gateway for making a transaction.

 # FLOWCHART